2010 Michigan gubernatorial election

 The 2010 Michigan gubernatorial election was held on November 2, 2010.
-Incumbent Democratic Governor Jennifer Granholm was prohibited by the state's Constitution from seeking a third term.
+Incumbent Democratic governor Jennifer Granholm and lieutenant governor John D. Cherry were prohibited by the state's Constitution from seeking a third term.
 This resulted in a large pool of candidates which was whittled down, when the May 11 filing deadline passed, to two Democrats and five Republicans.
 Both the Cook Political Report and the non-partisan Rothenberg Political Report rated the election as leaning Republican.

-The Republican primary race was highly competitive; both local and national polling reported Congressman Peter Hoekstra, state Attorney General Mike Cox, and businessman Rick Snyder as being front-runners for the Republican Party nomination.
+The Republican primary race was highly competitive; both local and national polling reported Congressman Pete Hoekstra, state Attorney General Mike Cox, and businessman Rick Snyder as being front-runners for the Republican Party nomination.
 The Democratic front-runner when the 2009 polls were conducted, Lieutenant Governor John D. Cherry, withdrew from the race in January 2010.
 The final polls just days before the primary election showed that, while Lansing mayor Virg Bernero was in the lead, over a quarter of those polled were still undecided.
 The deadline for candidates to file nominating petitions for the August 3 state primary was 4:00 PM on May 11, 2010.

 A total of 1,575,167 registered voters voted in the primaries, with 66.4% of them voting in the Republican primary.
 Analysts believe a large portion of Democrats crossed party lines to vote for Snyder, whose ad campaign targeted bipartisan and independent support.
 In Michigan, voters may vote in either primary regardless of their political affiliation, but can only vote for one party.
 Ballots with split tickets are not counted in partisan races.
 Both races came in more disparate than predicted.
 Snyder won with a near 10-point lead over closest rival Pete Hoekstra, and Bernero won with an even larger 17-point lead over early favorite state house speaker Andy Dillon.
 Both nominees portrayed themselves as political outsiders.
 On August 25, Snyder appointed State Representative Brian Calley as his running mate.
 On August 28, Bernero appointed Southfield Mayor Brenda Lawrence as his running mate.

 Snyder won a decisive victory over Bernero in the general election, winning by nearly 20 percentage points.
-As of 2022, this was the last time the counties of Ingham and Marquette voted for the Republican candidate.
+As of 2022, this was the last time the counties of Ingham, Marquette, Eaton, Saginaw, Bay, and Muskegon voted for the Republican candidate.